Eve Online: Accounts and subscriptions

-Omega accounts that lapse on their subscription are downgraded to Alpha accounts.
-These accounts don't lose any skill points or skills, but any skills or skill levels beyond those allowed for an Alpha account are inactive and cannot be used to fulfill the prerequisites of modules or ships, nor do the passive effects of those skills take effect.
-Functionally, Omega accounts that lapse into Alpha accounts can only access and use any of those skills that are on the Alpha skill list (and thus may not be able to fly ships that they could as an Omega pilot), but if they later upgrade back to Omega, they regain access to their full skill list.
+Alpha accounts are free and allow players to access most of the Eve Online game, with exceptions.

 As of June 2008, Eve Time Codes (or ETCs) are available exclusively in 60-day increments.
 Before then, they were also offered in 30-, 50-, 90-, 100- and 120-day increments.
 Discontinued cards remain valid.
 Players using ETCs are treated like normal subscribers in every way.
 Eve Time Codes are available through CCP's online store as well as via online resellers.
 Cards purchased through resellers are usually delivered through email for immediate use while codes issued through the Eve Online store are issued via postal mail or in-game item, and as such ETCs do not violate the EULA and can be bought and sold within the game.
 There are no distinguishing differences in functionality between digital and hard-copy codes.
 Both provide the exact amount of specified game time, are entered into the same account section and can be exchanged between players for ISK using a secure exchange system facilitated by a "Timecode Bazaar" forum.

 In November 2008, CCP introduced PLEX, the CONCORD Pilots License EXtension, which is an in-game item that can be used to extend a subscription for 30 days.
 PLEX can be purchased on the Eve Online website for real money, or inside the game for ISK.
 60-day ETCs can be converted to two 30-day PLEX within the Eve Online client, which can then be sold via the in-game market.
 PLEX is the reason that the cost of in-game assets can be translated into real-life money.
 As the price of a PLEX is around €15, it can be calculated how much a certain ship or implant is theoretically worth in a real currency.